filecoin-project/curio/documentation/en/curio-cli/curio.md

 OPTIONS:
-   --actor value    Specify actor address to start sealing sectors for --max-fee value  maximum fee in FIL user is willing to pay for this message (default: "2") --help, -h       show help
+   --actor value    Specify actor address to start sealing sectors for --max-fee value  maximum fee in FIL user is willing to pay for this message (default: "0.5") --wallet value   Specify wallet address to send the funds from --help, -h       show help
 ```